Replacing the flexible brake hose on any Mercedes-Benz vehicle is a simple procedure.

 How to change Mercedes Brake Hose

-When you disconnect the brake hose you are going to lose brake fluid.
-Only use the recommended fluid for your Mercedes-Benz which in most cases is DOT4+ Mercedes Brake Fluid.
-It is different than DOT4 brake fluid and based on our research it is not compatible with DOT 5 and 3.
+When you disconnect the brake hose, you are going to lose brake fluid.
+Only use the recommended fluid for your Mercedes-Benz, which in most cases is DOT4+ Mercedes Brake Fluid on eBay.
+It is different than DOT4 brake fluid and based on our research; it is not compatible with DOT 5 and 3.
 The brake fluid can be purchased online or from any Mercedes-Benz dealer.
-At the dealer 1 quart costs about $25 USD.
+At the dealer, 1 quart costs about $25.

-- If your vehicle has SBC brakes (often found in 2003-2006 E and CLS class), you will need to disconnect or disable the system before you change the brake line.
+- If your vehicle has SBC brakes (often found in 2003-2006 E and CLS class), you will need to disconnect or disable the system before changing the brake line.

 - Pay close attention to the routing of the existing brake hose.
-If you route the new brake hose incorrectly it can stretch and burst when making left and right turns.
+If you route the new brake hose incorrectly, it can stretch and burst when making left and right turns.
 Take a few pictures of the old brake line.
-If you get stuck or are wondering how the brake line was routed, you can always review the pictures.
+If you get stuck or wonder how the brake line was routed, you can always review the pictures.

 - Jack up your Mercedes-Benz and remote the wheel where the bad brake line is located.
 If you are changing all four, start with the right rear brake hose.

 - Locate the brake line that needs to be replaced.
-In all Mercedes-Benz vehicles, the flexible brake line goes from the caliper to the strut and connects to the brake line near the wheel well.
+In all Mercedes-Benz vehicles, the flexible brake line goes from the caliper to the strut and connects to the brake line near the wheel.

 - Use a wire brush to clean any dirt or debris from the caliper where the brake hose connects to it.
 You will be removing the hose and don't want dirt to enter the brake caliper.

 - Spray penetrating oil on the connections.
 Allow the penetrating lubricant to soak for at least five minutes.
 This step is a must.
-It is very easy for the nut to get rounded especially if there is rust at the connection.
+It is effortless for the nut to get rounded especially if there is rust at the connection.

 - Place a pan under the brake line to catch the brake fluid that will leak when you disconnect the line.

 - Disconnect the line where the rubber hose connects to the metal brake line.
 You will need to hold the rubber brake hose using a 14mm open-end wrench and rotate the 11mm nut.
 Use a flare nut wrench to avoid stripping the nut.
-It is important that you don't rotate the rubber brake line.
+You mustn't rotate the rubber brake line.
 The line has small tabs that will not allow it to rotate.

-- Use a 14mm wrench to hold the brake line and flare nut wrench to disconnect the brake hose.
-If you don't have a flare nut wrench use an 11mm open-end wrench, but you must be very careful because the nut can get damaged.
+- Use a 14mm wrench to hold the brake line and a flare nut wrench to disconnect the brake hose.
+If you don't have a flare nut wrench, use an 11mm open-end wrench, but you must be very careful because the nut can get damaged.